Hardgainer Knowledge Base

 Calories and Weight Muscle Building Planning

-Relative bodyweight increase per period (usually per week), expressed as % of current bodyweight.
-RoG is a descriptive metric to read bulking dynamics — not automatically a prescription.
+Relative bodyweight gain per time period (usually per week), expressed as a percentage of current bodyweight.
+RoG is a descriptive metric for classifying gain dynamics — not automatically an instruction to act.

 Notice